blaineventurine/home-automation-docker/README.md

  Go ahead and forward ports `80` and `443` on your router to the IP address of the host machine.
 In a console,in the same directory as the `docker-compose.yml` file, type `docker-compose up -d`.
 Docker will pull down the image, create the container, and start it up.
 You should be able to access the web interface from `traefik.your-domain.com`.
 If everything is working, `docker-compose down` will bring it to a stop.
 The `-d` flag is optional - it runs containers in 'detached' mode, where they run in the background.
 I like having a terminal window open for now, to view events as they happen, so I generally start containers without it.

+ As you add these services to the `docker-compose` file, call `docker-compose up`, make sure everything starts up with no errors, and then spin it down.

 ## Fail2Ban

 Now that we have a container up and running, a little more security is needed.
-Fail2Ban will block IP addresses associated with too many failed login attempts - or any IP that makes a request that generates a response in the 400-409 range.
-So even if someone is randomly querying things, hoping to find something exposed, after a pre-determined amount of 404s, they are banned.
+Fail2Ban will block IP addresses associated with too many failed login attempts.
+The ban is 10 minutes by default.
+Fail2Ban checks the Traefik log file for things matching a regex pattern, and applies a ban to the corresponding IP.
+Fail2Ban operates on three concepts:

+* Filters
+* Actions
+* Jails

+*Filters* are regex patterns that define what to look for in a log file
+*Actions* are what we want done when we find a match *Jails* are what ties together a log, filter, and action

 Start by adding this to `docker-compose.yml`